sgajbi/portfolio-analytics-system/README.md

 ---
 ## 1. System Architecture

-[cite_start]The system is architected around a central **Apache Kafka** message bus, promoting a highly decoupled and scalable environment. [cite: 108] [cite_start]Data flows through a choreographed pipeline of specialized microservices, each responsible for a distinct business capability. [cite: 108] [cite_start]Raw data is ingested, persisted, enriched through a series of calculations, and finally made available for query. [cite: 108]
+The system is architected around a central **Apache Kafka** message bus, promoting a highly decoupled and scalable environment.
+Data flows through a choreographed pipeline of specialized microservices, each responsible for a distinct business capability.
+Raw data is ingested, persisted, enriched through a series of calculations, and finally made available for query.

 ### 1.1 Startup Sequence & Reliability

-[cite_start]To guarantee data integrity and prevent errors during startup, the system employs a strict, automated startup sequence. [cite: 109]
+To guarantee data integrity and prevent errors during startup, the system employs a strict, automated startup sequence.

 #### Topic Creation
-[cite_start]On startup, a dedicated `kafka-topic-creator` service runs first. [cite: 109] [cite_start]It connects to Kafka and idempotently creates every topic required by the entire platform, ensuring they are configured with production-ready settings (e.g., replication factor, retention). [cite: 109] [cite_start]All other services explicitly depend on the successful completion of this service. [cite: 109]
+On startup, a dedicated `kafka-topic-creator` service runs first.
+It connects to Kafka and idempotently creates every topic required by the entire platform, ensuring they are configured with production-ready settings (e.g., replication factor, retention).
+All other services explicitly depend on the successful completion of this service.

 #### Service Health Checks
-[cite_start]Before any consumer service begins polling for messages, it performs a startup health check. [cite: 109] [cite_start]It connects to the Kafka AdminClient and verifies that all of the topics it needs to subscribe to already exist. [cite: 109] [cite_start]The service will retry this check for up to 60 seconds. [cite: 109] [cite_start]If the topics do not appear, the service will exit with a critical error, preventing it from running in an invalid state. [cite: 109]
+Before any consumer service begins polling for messages, it performs a startup health check.
+It connects to the Kafka AdminClient and verifies that all of the topics it needs to subscribe to already exist.
+The service will retry this check for up to 60 seconds.
+If the topics do not appear, the service will exit with a critical error, preventing it from running in an invalid state.

 #### Idempotent Processing
-[cite_start]To ensure data consistency and prevent duplicate calculations from event replays, all calculator services are **idempotent**. [cite: 110] This is achieved by:
+To ensure data consistency and prevent duplicate calculations from event replays, all calculator services are **idempotent**.
+This is achieved by:
-1.  [cite_start]Generating a unique ID for each incoming Kafka message (from its topic, partition, and offset). [cite: 110]
+1. Generating a unique ID for each incoming Kafka message (from its topic, partition, and offset).
-2.  [cite_start]Using a shared `processed_events` table in the database. [cite: 110]
+2. Using a shared `processed_events` table in the database.
-3.  [cite_start]Wrapping the business logic in an atomic transaction: the service first checks if the event ID exists in the table. [cite: 110]
+3. Wrapping the business logic in an atomic transaction: the service first checks if the event ID exists in the table.
-4.  [cite_start]If not, it processes the data, saves the results, and inserts the event ID into the table as a single, atomic operation. [cite: 110]
+4. If not, it processes the data, saves the results, and inserts the event ID into the table as a single, atomic operation.
-5.  [cite_start]If the event ID already exists, the entire operation is skipped. [cite: 111]
+5. If the event ID already exists, the entire operation is skipped.

 ### 1.2 Partition Affinity & Ordering

-[cite_start]To guarantee that all events related to a single portfolio are processed in the correct order, events are keyed by **`portfolio_id`**. [cite: 112] [cite_start]This ensures that all messages for a given portfolio land on the same Kafka partition, preventing race conditions and ensuring that downstream consumers receive updates for a specific portfolio sequentially. [cite: 112]
+To guarantee that all events related to a single portfolio are processed in the correct order, events are keyed by **`portfolio_id`**.
+This ensures that all messages for a given portfolio land on the same Kafka partition, preventing race conditions and ensuring that downstream consumers receive updates for a specific portfolio sequentially.

 ```mermaid
 graph TD